-During 2017, OPERS managed investments in three investment portfolios: the defined benefit portfolio, the health care portfolio and the defined contribution portfolio.
+During 2018, OPERS managed investments in three investment portfolios: the defined benefit portfolio, the health care portfolio and the defined contribution portfolio.
 The defined benefit portfolio includes the investment assets of the Traditional pension plan, the defined benefit component of the combined plan, and the annuitized accounts of the member-directed plan.
 Within the defined benefit portfolio, contributions into the plans are all recorded at the same time, and benefit payments all occur on the first of the month.
 Accordingly, the money-weighted rate of return is considered to be the same for all plans within the portfolio.
-The money-weighted rate of return, net of investment expense, for the defined benefit portfolio is 16.82 and 8.30 percent for 2017 and 2016, respectively.
+The money-weighted rate of return, net of investment expense, for the defined benefit portfolio is a loss of 2.94 and gain of 16.82 percent for 2018 and 2017, respectively.

 The health care portfolio includes the assets for health care expenses for the traditional pension plan, combined plan and member-directed plan eligible members.
 Within the health care portfolio, contributions into the plans are assumed to be received continuously throughout the year based on the actual payroll payable at the time contributions are made, and health care-related payments are assumed to occur mid-year.
 Accordingly, the money-weighted rate of return is considered to be the same for all plans within the portfolio.
-The annual money-weighted rate of return expressing investment performance, net of investment expenses and adjusted for the changing amounts actually invested, for the health care portfolio is 15.2 percent for 2017.
+The annual money-weighted rate of return expressing investment performance, net of investment expenses and adjusted for the changing amounts actually invested, for the health care portfolio is a loss of 5.60 and gain of 15.20 percent for 2018 and 2017, respectively.